FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 delivered more than 17,000 jobs in the last six years, with more than 1,500 jobs announced

-since January 2019, including new investments from Nautilus Technologies, Fund Rock and--- 3
+since January 2019, including new investments from Nautilus Technologies, Fund Rock and
+---
+3

 QAD, and expanding facilities such as Regeneron, J&J, Becton Dickinson, BDO, EY, to name